Rules & Regulations

 Overall Appearance 10%

-3 judges, consisting of teachers, choreographers, and working professionals, will be in attendance at each Epic Dance Competition.
+3 judges consisting of teachers, choreographers, and working professionals, will be in attendance at each Epic Dance Competition event.
 Judges scoring is completely subjective and all decisions are final.
-All scoring sheets and judges critiques will be emailed to studio the week after the regional event.
+All scoring sheets will be emailed to you the week after your event.
+During that time, judge’s video critiques will also become available by logging into your Epic account.

 Ties will be permitted for general adjudication, but will be broken for overall awards.
 In the event of a tie, the highest technique score determines the winner.
 If there is a tie within technique scores, the winner will be determined at the judges’ discretion.